2020PB/police-brutality/reports/Texas.md

 Here, a non-violent protestor can be seen standing perfectly still when he is hit directly in the head by a rubber bullet and knocked to the floor.

 In the aftermath other protestors help the victim who is bleeding from a large head wound.
+Further reports state the victim was hospitalized

+tags: child, shoot, rubber-bullet, bean-bag

 id: tx-austin-3